AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 We go to see Ilena’s contact.
 We go to sit in a booth and a person appears next to Ilena that looks like her.
 It’s her sister, Natalia.
 Perjeon is threatened by Ilena and forced to produce the map that he took from his father’s records.
 Ilena’s sister has an overlay that matches with the map that tells us where the shipwreck and the temple is located.
 Perjeon apologizes to Ilena and Natalia for what happened with the cannon in the past.
 Natalia forgives him, but Ilena is not ready to release her anger towards him.

-We board to the ship that Ilena has booked passage on.
+We board to the ship that Ilena has booked passage on and set sail.

 %%